 How to make your first AI in Python

 Today you will learn how to make your first AI in Python using some basic techniques.
 Through this tutorial, you will get a basic understanding of how chatbots work.
 The chatbots you interact with everyday are pretty smart because they use additional algorithms and libraries.
-You can explore some examples of these at the bottom of this tutorial or in our Python for AI class, led by an expert, and designed by professionals from Google, Stanford, and MIT.
+You can explore some examples of these at the bottom of this tutorial or in our live online, small-group Python for AI class, led by an expert, and designed by professionals from Google, Stanford, and MIT.

 Step 1: Create a new Python program.

 Let's start by accessing Replit and creating a new Python program.
 Click the Start Coding button on the page to sign in or create an account.
 You can also click the Log in or Sign up buttons in the top right corner of the website.

 Once you have created an account or logged in, you can create a new Python program by clicking the Create button in the upper left corner of the page.
 Choose Python from the Template dropdown and give your program a name, like Python AI Chatbot.

 To make a simple chatbot you can follow these steps: